gSOLO/DigilCoin/README.md

 **Minimum Incremental Value**: The minimum value that can be used to Charge a Payable Token.
 Is also used to determine the cost of certain Actions (Opt-Out; Restricting, Discharging, or Destroying a Token; Overwriting a Token's URI).

-**Transfer Rate**: A fraction of the Minimum Incremental Value that will be used to calculate value distributions.
+**Transfer Value**: A fraction of the Minimum Incremental Value that will be used to calculate value distributions.

 ### Tokens